opengapps/aosp_build/README.md

 ## Customizations
 ### Adding extra packages
 You can add packages from versions higher then your set version.
-E.g. if you want to include `Chrome`, but you use `GAPPS_VARIANT:=micro`
+E.g. if you want to include `Chrome`, but you use `GAPPS_VARIANT := micro`

 In your `device/manufacturer/product/device.mk` just add, for example: